TuTheWeeb/ImGui-Bezier-Widget/README.md

 // The points to apply the bezier function std::vector<ImVec2> Points = {{0.2, 0.8}, {0.5, 0.1}};

-// Where the resulting discrete function for the points std::vector<ImVec2> Results;
+// Where the resulting discrete function for the points is stored std::vector<ImVec2> Results;

 ImGui::Bezier_Widget(Points, Results);